 Likewise, left-turning bicycles one a bicycle lane (on the right side of the road) must yield to straight-going vehicles.

-The trajectories of left-turning bicycles use a wide curve rather than going straight twice.
+By default, netconvert generates a wide curve rather than going straight twice as above.
 Currently, this can only be remedied by setting custom shapes for these internal lanes.
+To adjust the waiting position of the bicycle (the point where the first stage ends), connection attribute 'contPos' must be set.